Knowledge base

 sudo rclone copy gdrive: kDrive:

-The Google documents of type Gdocs, Sheets, Slide, etc. are converted to Office formats such as .docx
+Google documents such as Gdocs, Sheets, Slides, etc. are converted to Office formats like .docx

 , .xlsx